cysouw/graphicalgrammar/text/other.md

 Structure of subordination of the fable in [@last] as analysed by Buslaev [-@buslaev1844: 260].
 The original sentence has a complex centre-embedded structure.
 The large brackets indicate that this part should be placed internal to the part above it.
 :::

-Philip Fedorovich Fortunatov (1948-1914)^[Some basic biographical information is available online at <https://en.wikipedia.org/wiki/Filipp_Fortunatov>, accessed 25 March 2025.] was a student of Buslaev and the teacher of Peshkovsky (see [@sec:peshkovsky1914]) and Ushakov (see [@sec:ushakov1926]), who in turn had a great influence on the post-revolution russian grammarians.
+Philip Fedorovich Fortunatov (1948-1914)^[Some basic biographical information is available online at <https://en.wikipedia.org/wiki/Filipp_Fortunatov>, accessed 25 March 2025.] was a student of Buslaev and the teacher of Ushakov (born 1873, see [@sec:ushakov1926]) and Peshkovsky (born 1878, see [@sec:peshkovsky1914]), who in turn both had a great influence on the post-revolution russian grammarians (born after 1890).
 However, Fortunatov does not appear to have used any graphical grammar.
 Also, the post-revolution grammatical visualisation in the russian tradition do not follow Buslaev's approach, so there does not seem to have been a direct influence.
+In their effort to renew grammatical analysis, Ushakov and Peshkovsky appear to be influenced by Petrov (see [@sec:petrov1906]), who in turn seems to be influenced by Smirnovsky (see [@sec:smirnovsky1899]).
+However, Ushakov and Peshkovsky only seem to have 'discovered' Petrov's graphical grammar after the revolution in the early 1920s.

 ### Lugebil (1883) *Синтаксись Аполлонія Даскола* {#sec:lugebil1883}

 Karl Yakimovich Lugebil (1830-1887) was a classical scholar, teacher and from 1864 professor in St. Petersburg.^[Some basic biographical information is available online at <https://www.biografija.ru/biography/ljugebil-karl-yakimovich.htm>, accessed 22 February 2025.]
 In a review of a book by Anton Dobiasz about the *Syntax* of Apollonius Dyscolus he uses various graphical syntactic analyses [@lugebil1883: 127-128].
 In his review, Lugebil mostly cites German grammatical literature, for example there is a long discussion about the merits of Becker's grammatical ideas (cf. [@sec:becker1829]).
 Later, in a discussion about different interpretations of copula constructions, Lugebil cites Lehmann (see [@sec:lehmann1833]) and Nägelsbach (see [@sec:nägelsbach1846]) as important proponents of the idea to use graphical representations to explain grammatical structure: